robjmills/phpstorm-ide-config/README.md

 templates | Live templates (Editor > Live Templates)

+## Credits

-_most of this readme file has been shamelessly copied from_ https://github.com/nicwortel/phpstorm-ide-config
+- most of this readme file has been shamelessly copied from https://github.com/nicwortel/phpstorm-ide-config
+- some settings originally taken from https://github.com/ShawnMcCool/PHPStorm-SpacePeacock